-There should be a Halfbike standing by your side now.
-Take a moment and try to remember what it felt like the first time you rode a bicycle and all the excitement from trying something new.
+Good job on the assembly!
+Now, take a moment and try to remember what it felt like the first time you rode a bicycle and all the excitement from trying something new.
 You are in for a treat!
 However, do not forget to ride safely and always use personal protective equipment, including a helmet.
-And most importantly, enjoy your new Halfbike :)
+But most importantly — enjoy your new Halfbike :)

 • Find an open and flat area with a smooth pavement;

 • Relax your hands on the handlebar, don’t squeeze too hard, as it will not give you extra stability.
-Put one foot on a pedal, and push with the other to get some speed;
+Put one foot on the corresponding pedal, and push with the other to get some speed;

 • Your first goal is to find your balance and ride in a straight line, leave turns for later;

 • Look ahead and not down.
-This will significantly improve your balance;
+That will significantly improve your balance;

 • Give yourself time to adapt to the new movements, and do not forget to have fun!;